-With the weather in the Northern Hemisphere getting nicer, you might want to start leaving your windows open, but this can be a source of worry for Ragdoll cat owners since cats can jump or fall out of windows – like Charlie and Trigg did when a screen failed.
+As the weather in the Northern Hemisphere is getting nicer, you may want to start leaving your windows open.
+But this can worry Ragdoll cat owners since cats can jump or fall out of windows – like Charlie and Trigg did when a screen failed.

 - Putting double stick tape on the windowsill to deter cats from jumping up.